Showing posts with label Arts and Cultural Heritage. Show all posts

 David Lam Park is a magical experience when people enjoy the hundreds of Akebono cherry trees donated by the 25th Lieutenant Governor of British Columbia, Dr. David Lam, named in his honor.

 As the clock springs forward, we show the world how we're progressing despite the situation, making joyful cherry blossom experiences and incredible memories.
 The Big Picnic is a unique event that brings people from different places in British Columbia to see the magical cherry blossoms and to experience "why there are no strangers under the cherry tree."
 We're all united; we believe we can be.
+The joy of the event is palpable, and we can't wait to share it with you.

 ©️ 2022 Del Cusay